raaperrotta/covid-binder/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/raaperrotta/covid-binder/master)

+## 21 April 2020:
+Stochastic differential equations!
+I found the EulerMaruyama distibution in the pymc3 timseries module which computes stochastic differential equation solutions as samples from a distribution where the expected values are computed using Euler's method on the ODE.
+It is fast!

+There is a good deal of discussion in the literature about the accuracy of such a method but the general argument is that inaccuracy in the data and model outweigh inaccuracy in the ODE solver in most cases.
+I think that will be true here since the numbers change relatively slowly.

+I had to implement my own class to add time dependence to this node.
+While difficult in general, the simplifying assumption that parameters are constant between time steps is well-suited to this model.
+I created sde_seir.TimeDependentEulerMaruyama and will write a new pymc model using it shortly.

+It is running but failing with the bad initial energy error.
+I'll look into that tomorrow.

 ## 20 April 2020:
 I'm taking a look at other COVID-19 models to investigate:
 - possible candidates for what-if analysis